Preservation Easements

 - Occur every few years

-- Are scheduled in advance with the owner
+- Are scheduled in advance with the owner, if necessary

 - Conclude with a written report summarizing findings and recommendations

-MHT staff are available year round to answer questions about maintenance, restoration methods or project approvals.
+MHT staff are available to provide guidance and answer questions about appropriate repairs, maintenance, and rehabilitation methods as well as assist with project planning.

 Property owners may donate or convey an easement to MHT voluntarily, or an easement may be required as a condition of certain MHT grants or loans.